Koekoek1337/AH_Ticket-To-Ride/README.md

 ## Overview

-rain routing is a highly complex problem.
-It involves creating a rail network that routes existing connections between train stations in the most optimal a way.
+Train routing is a highly complex problem.
+It involves creating a rail network that routes existing connections between train stations in the most optimal way.
 The routing of a rail network is considered optimal when the connection coverage is high and when the amount of duplicate connections is low.
 This while keeping the amount of routes in the rail network and the total time those routes in the rail network take as low as possible.
 Note that a high connection coverage does not mean every connection has to be used.

-To measure the quality of a rail network in our case, it should generate as high as score as possible in the following function
+To measure the quality of a rail network in our case, it should generate as high as score as possible in the following function:

 $$
     K = 10000p - (100T + duration_{tot})
 $$

-Where p is the fractions of connections covered, T is the amount of routes in a rail network and duration<sub>tot</sub> is the sum of durations for all routes in the network.
+where p is the fractions of connections covered, T is the amount of routes in a rail network and duration<sub>tot</sub> is the sum of durations for all routes in the network.

-When optimizing a rail network for Holland, the network is restricted to 7 routes with a maximum duration of 120 minutes.
-The theoretical maximum score for this rail network would be 9219.0 if all connections were covered by as little routes as possible.
+When optimizing a rail network for Holland, the network is restricted to 7 routes with a maximum duration of 120 minutes per route.
+The theoretical maximum score for this rail network would be 9219.0 if all connections were covered by as few routes as possible.

-When optimizing a rail network for the Netherlands, the network is restricted to 20 routes with a maximum duration of 180 minutes.
-The theoretical maximum score for this rail network would be 7549.0 if all connections were covered by as little routes as possible.
+When optimizing a rail network for the Netherlands, the network is restricted to 20 routes with a maximum duration of 180 minutes per route.
+The theoretical maximum score for this rail network would be 7549.0 if all connections were covered by as few routes as possible.

 <br>

 ### Statespace
 The amount of permuations of the system depends on the amount of routes and the possible permutations per route.
-If a route is taken as a list of connections in the network that do not have to be connected, the order of connections does not matter while duplicate connections are allowed.
-The permutations per route are also dependant on the lengths of the route, which is between 1 and a maximum length dependant on what the maximum amount route durations is that fit inside the maximum time, which means the sum of all permutations of all possible route lengths has to be taken.
+The order of connections does not matter while duplicate connections are allowed if a route is taken as a list of connections in the network that do not have to be connected.
+The permutations per route also depend on the lengths of the route, which is between 1 and a maximum length.
+This then depends on what the maximum amount of route durations is that fit inside the maximum time.
+This means that the sum of all permutations of all possible route lengths has to be taken.
 As the amount of routes is variable, the sum of all permutations of the system for every amount of routes has to be taken.
-This results in the following equation for the statespace
+This results in the following equation for the statespace:

 $$
     \sum_{i=1}^{x}